Mental health is a journey. No one gets left behind.

 Mental Health Week is a national week celebrated each year in October around World Mental Health Day on October 10.

-Last year we celebrated the 50th anniversary of Mental Health Week in Western Australia with over 200,000 people involved and 130 events held in communities throughout the state.
+In2017, WAAMHcelebrated the 50th anniversary of Mental Health Week in Western Australia with more than 200,000 people involved and more than 130 events held in communities throughout the state.

 - Encouraging each of us to support and look out for one another